rrind58/localrep/Readme.md

-# First Local to Remote Trial
+# First Local to Remote Trial/